Framilode Lock and Basin

 The entrance to the Stroudwater Canal from the River Severn at Framilode was close to the mouth of the River Frome which had long been a haven for trading vessels.

-Initially, there was just a lock that could be used by vessels around the time of high tide on most days, although not for the lowest neap tides.
+Initially, there was just a lock that could be used by vessels around the time of high tide on most days.
 The Basin was added later.

 Framilode Basin